OMNY: OMNY-specific features

 The technology for making a transfer on MTA buses and subways differs slightly between MetroCards and OMNY devices.
 To allow for operation on vehicles disconnected from the MTA communications network, MetroCards store information about the transfer on the card itself.
 Third-party digital wallets, debit cards, credit cards generally cannot store transit-specific information on the consumer card or device.
 OMNY solves this problem by only charging riders once a day, after vehicles have had a chance to return to base and download boarding data.
 Though the second entry may display to the rider that the full fare is being charged, as long as the same device was used within the two-hour window, it is discounted when calculating the amount to actually be paid.

 The OMNY system is also able to measure the usage of OMNY cards.
 In October 2021, the MTA considered enabling a fare cap on OMNY cards and devices, similar to the fare caps on Oyster cards.
 Under the proposal, an OMNY card or device would be charged a pay-per-ride fare on MTA buses and subways if a passenger has made fewer than a specified number of trips in a certain time period.
 After the passenger makes more than that quantity of trips, they would be charged the unlimited rate.
 For example, with a pay-per-ride fare of $2.75 and a weekly unlimited MetroCard cost of $33 (as of October 2021), a passenger would still pay $2.75 per trip if they made 12 or fewer trips in a week; under the proposal, they would pay no more than $33 within a week, even if they made 13 or more trips.
 OMNY fare caps were implemented on February 28, 2022.

 Since June 1, 2022, riders who qualified for reduced-fare MetroCards could also use OMNY with their contactless bank cards or smart devices, paying half the standard fare.
-At the time, reduced-fare OMNYcards were unavailable.
+At the time, reduced-fare OMNY cards were unavailable.
 Each qualifying rider can only use one contactless card or device for reduced-fare OMNY.
 If a reduced-fare rider has more than one card or device, the other cards and devices will either be charged a full fare or be restricted from tapping-in at an OMNY reader.

-Concerns

-The oversight group Surveillance Technology Oversight Project (STOP) has stated concerns about the lack of privacy regulation in the OMNY system, specifically that trip data may be used by the New York City Police Department for police surveillance or might be shared with U.S. Immigration and Customs Enforcement to track undocumented immigrants.